Important facts to understand about the 2018 government shutdown

 Now that we’ve talked about the current shutdown in the broadest of terms, let’s get back to our conversation about how this shutdown will affect cancer research and treatments.

 For the most part – it should not have a profound affect on cancer research, nor on people receiving their treatments via government sponsored programs such as the VA, Medicare, or Medicaid.
-As you saw above, the VA is funded, as well as the Department of Health and Human Services which oversee the Centers for Medicare & Medicaid Services.
+As you saw above, the VA has received funding, as well as HHS which runs the Centers for Medicare & Medicaid Services (more commonly known as CMS).

 As far as federally funded research goes, understand that the Centers for Disease Control and the National Institutes of Health fall under the purvey of the Department of Health and Human Services (HHS).
 As this department has been funded for 2019, effects to these agencies are expected to be minimal.
 The Food & Drug Administration also falls under HHS, but will experience some furloughs during the shutdown.
 These furloughs are expected to affect workers involved in policy and regulation development, as well as some administrative workers.
 These temporary layoffs are expected to affect 41% of the FDA workforce.
 It should be noted that critical functions of the FDA, such as oversight of clinical trials, are not expected to be impacted.